piximos/scripted-atoms/scripted-simple-atoms/harbor-image-cleaner-atom/README.md

-# Scripted Simple Atoms : Pipeline Harbor Image Cleaner
+# Scripted Simple Atoms : Harbor Image Cleaner

 This image launches inside your pipeline to delete obsolete images from your Harbor registry.